robertn01/git-novice/_episodes/08-conflict.md

 [conflicts]({{ page.root }}/reference/#conflicts) by giving us tools to [resolve]({{ page.root }}/reference/#resolve) overlapping changes.

+**The condensed version:**
+We've created lots of different versions of the same file by having each person change the contributors.txt file independently.

+Let's take a look at how GitHub prompts us to merge these conflicting items.

+**The original version, if time permits:**

 To see how we can resolve conflicts, we must first create one.
-The file `conversion.py` currently looks like this in both partners' copies of our `conversions`
+The file `conversion.py` currently looks like this (ed: or can be made to look like this) in both partners' copies of our `conversions`
 repository:

 ~~~